aggregat4/dendriform/JOURNAL.md

     nodeid -> {name_highlight_pos: [], desc_highlight_pos: []}

 - rerender (no reload!) tree with this map as a filter + highlight as you go

+## 25.4.2018

+Source code refactor and cleanup with the DOM stuff, now moved into TreeNode and that class is in its own file.
+Also the exec function in Tree now takes care of triggering DOM operations if a parameter is passed.
+This opens the way to trivially (sic) implement REDO at some point.